joinpursuit/guide-deployment/render/README.md

 Get this app to run locally to test that it works.
 If it does not work locally, it will not work online.
 Follow the instructions in the application's `README.md` file.

-Then, after working through this guide, and you have deployed the template and confirmed it works, you should then begin building your application, replacing the boilerplate code with your own.
+Then, after working through this guide, and you have deployed the template and confirmed it works, you should begin building your application, replacing the boilerplate code with your own.

 ## Getting started with deployment

 Log in to Render with GitHub.

-Select new (there should be a button along the top of the site).
+Select `new` (there should be a button along the top of the site):

 - Choose `new web service`.
 - Connect a repository
 - Use your version of the PERN Final Project Template (must be public).

 You will then be taken to a new view.
 You must set up each field correctly.

-- Create a unique name for your app, this name will be included in the public URL to share with people.
+- Create a unique name for your app.
+This name will be included in the public URL to share with people.

 - Use `back-end` for the root directory
 - Select environment: `node`
-- Choose a region that is in the United States, preferably one that is on the East Coast.
+- Choose a region in the United States, preferably one on the East Coast.
 - Select branch: `main`
 - Build command: `yarn` (no arguments)
 - Start command: `node server.js`
-- Select free plan
+- Select the free plan
 - Press the button to build your app

 [New Web Service UI with configuration](https://github.com/joinpursuit/pern-final-project-template)

 Watch your build.
-Note, this build will take a long time (can take more than 10 minutes).
+Note this build will take a long time (it can take more than 10 minutes).

 ![Build status](./assets/build-status.png)

-Look through the logs and look out for anything that says `build failed` or any other errors.
-If you have errors, you will need to go to the `settings` tab and confirm your settings.
-If you have modified the template prior to using it, check that you did not modify anything that might have affected the build and deployment.
+Look through the logs for anything that says `build failed` or other errors.
+If you have errors, you must go to the `settings` tab and confirm your settings.
+If you have modified the template before using it, check that you did not change anything that might have affected the build and deployment.

-Once everything is set up, when you make a change to your `main` branch, the app will automatically redeploy.
+Once everything is set up, the app will automatically redeploy when you make a change to your `main` branch.

 Go to your app by clicking the link provided at the top of the app.
 You should see a `Hello, world!` message.